zabbix-tools/zabbix-module-systemd/README.md

 ```

 This is because the SELinux policy that ships with RedHat/CentOS does not
-explicitely allow the Zabbix agent to communicate with D-Bus.
+explicitly allow the Zabbix agent to communicate with D-Bus.
 This package
 includes an extension module to grant Zabbix only the permissions it requires
 for read-only access.